-NIH Guidelines require IBC review when research involving recombinant DNA is:
+NIH Guidelines require IBC review when:

-- Funded by NIH, or
+- The study is funded by NIH, or

 For clinical trials, IBC review takes place in addition to IRB review.
-Both committees focus on risk, but their purposes and mandates differ: While the IRB focuses on protecting the rights and welfare of human research participants, the IBC focuses on risks posed by recombinant DNA (genetically modified material) to study personnel, the community and the environment.
+Both committees focus on risk, but their purposes and mandates differ: While the IRB focuses on protecting the rights and welfare of human research participants, the IBC focuses on risks posed by recombinant DNA (genetically modified material) to study personnel, the community, and the environment.